 Writing for the Conversations in Science at Indiana University blog has helped me improve my science communication skills and given me a platform to share my research (as well as life under the hood of a PhD scientists’ life) with a broader audience.
 Check out some of my recent blog posts and let me know what you think!

 Fostering sustainable communities requires that we elevate the role of science in society and decision-making.
-We have built a coalition of Indiana University and south-central Indiana community members to promote science and science policy in Indiana.
+During my PhD, I helped build a coalition of Indiana University and south-central Indiana community members to promote science and science policy in Indiana.
 We are the Concerned Scientists @ Indiana University, with more than 1000 members and growing!
-We also recently launched an affiliated IU student organization, Advocates for Science @ Indiana University.
+I also launched an affiliated IU student organization, Advocates for Science @ Indiana University.

 In 2018, I was a Science and Democracy Fellow with the Union of Concerned Scientists.
 One component of my fellowship including hosting a “Science Advocacy and Civic Leadership Workshop” for IU students.
 Contact me if you are interested in learning more – I’d be happy to share resources and help you lead a similar workshop in your community.